 Walking will help prevent blood clots in your legs.
 It also decreases your risk of having other complications such as pneumonia.

-Will I be able to eat?
+Will I be able to eat after my surgery?

-You will also need to avoid all laxatives.
+You’ll also need to avoid all laxatives.

 If you have questions about your diet, ask to see a dietitian.